-In all cases, the degree and intensity of control depends on the capacity and experience of the supplier, the inspections59, controls and tests previously carried out and the evidence provided.
-Corresponding records are generated in accordance with the provisions of 1.3.2 and the supplier database is updated.
+In all cases, the degree and intensity of control depends on the capacity and experience of the supplier, the inspections60, controls and tests previously carried out and the evidence provided.
+The corresponding records are generated in accordance with 1.3.2 and the supplier database is updated.